christiangenco/christiangenco.github.io/things.md

 ## <a name="outdoors"></a>Outdoors

-* **a bicycle**: bought off of Craig's list for $100 several years ago.
-I use it instead of a car, which is a great move if you're interested in [not working your entire life and not being fat and unhealthy](http://www.mrmoneymustache.com/2011/04/18/get-rich-with-bikes/).
-Buy one that's good enough to use, but not too nice that you're afraid to lock it up outside (and so never use it).
-Make sure to have a helmet and bike lights.
+* [TREK DS 2 17.5 **bicycle**](https://www.trekbikes.com/us/en_US/bikes/hybrid-bikes/dual-sport-bikes/ds-series/ds-2/p/2325600-2018/?colorCode=black): my $100 craigslist bike got stolen, so I upgraded.
+I'd planned to buy another Craigslist bike, but after reading that [Mr. Money Mustache bought a $900 bike and calculated it to be a good investment](http://www.mrmoneymustache.com/2012/05/07/what-do-you-mean-you-dont-have-a-bike/) I upped my budget.
+I use it more than my car so the cost-per-ride will be reasonably low.
+If you don't own a bicycle, [get one now](http://www.mrmoneymustache.com/2012/05/07/what-do-you-mean-you-dont-have-a-bike/) if you don't want to [work your entire life and be fat and unhealthy](ttp://www.mrmoneymustache.com/2011/04/18/get-rich-with-bikes/).
 * [**ENO Doublenest Hammock**](https://www.amazon.com/ENO-Eagles-Nest-Outfitters-DoubleNest/dp/B001DDPGNO?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B001DDPGNO): super easy setup, and super comfortable.
-Semi-perminantly mounted in my backyard for comfy lounging.
-[Hennessy Hammocks](https://hennessyhammock.com/) are better for camping for multiple days at a time, but harder to set up.
+* [A Hennessy Hammock](https://hennessyhammock.com/): better for camping for multiple days at a time, but harder to set up.
 * [**Slackline**](https://www.amazon.com/Slackline-Training-Protectors-Instruction-Complete/dp/B01LZWDIPM?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B01LZWDIPM): training line makes it much easier to learn.
-Currently no place for it in the backyard, so I can only use it at parks or while camping.
+Currently no place to perminantly hang it, so I can only use it at parks or while camping.
 I'd love to figure out a way to set it up in the backyard without trees.

 ### <a name="outdoors-climbing"></a>Rock Climbing

 * [Black Diamond Momentum **Climbing Harness**](http://amzn.to/2zvlKe8)
 * [Black Diamond **ATC Belay Device**](http://amzn.to/2zw7h1x)
+* [Fenix HP25R 1000 Lumen **Headlamp**](http://amzn.to/2AMYesx): I cycled through half a dozen bike lights before finding a pretty good one that got stolen off my bike a few months later.
+I needed a headlamp for climbing so now I have a super nice one for biking and climbing.

 ## <a name="travel"></a>Travel